JoaquimInteresting/rest-api-comment/README.md

 Great question!
 For the time being, this plugin just provides the same experience any wordpress site provides by default witch is allowing any one to comment a post requiring basic infos such as: name, email address and the content, without authentication.
 All secure were followed based on the wordpress core code.

 ### There's a bug, what do I do?
 Please create a ticket on the [support team](mailto:sopport@appsdabanda.com) or open an issue in [github repository](https://github.com/JoaquimInteresting/rest-api-comment).
-We'll get back to you ASAP.
+We'll get back to you as soon as possible.

 ## Screenshots

 1. An sample REST API POST request using [REST API Comment](https://github.com/JoaquimInteresting/rest-api-comment.api).

 ## Changelog